EricQu2001/EricQu2001.github.io/docs/README.md

 ## News

-- [Jan 2022]	Our work "Hyperbolic Neural Networks for Molecular Generation" is now public on arXiv.
+- [Jan 2022]	Our work "Lorentzian Fully Hyperbolic Generative Adversarial Network" is now public on arXiv.
-- [Aug 2021]	Duke Kunshuan University reported our work in the news [here](https://dku.edu.cn/en/news/data-science-undergraduates-first-published-research-comes-years-passion-computing).
+- [Aug 2021]	Duke Kunshan University reported our work in the news [here](https://dku.edu.cn/en/news/data-science-undergraduates-first-published-research-comes-years-passion-computing).
-- [Apr 2021]	Our wrok "Quantifying Nanoparticle Assembly States in a Polymer Matrix through Deep Learning" is accepted by Macromolecules! :tada:
+- [Apr 2021]	Our work "Quantifying Nanoparticle Assembly States in a Polymer Matrix through Deep Learning" is accepted by Macromolecules! :tada:

 <!-- ## Education